-TiLT is a Trinity College Dublin startup team working in conjunction with Prof. Anne Holohan, the ADAPT Centre and numerous trial partners.
+TiLT is a Trinity College Dublin startup team working in conjunction with Professor Anne Holohan, the ADAPT Centre, and numerous trial partners.
 TiLT is funded by Enterprise Ireland to commercialise leading-edge social science research that addresses individual and systemic biases within organisations.

-As Black Lives Matter and MeToo have shown, the problem of organisational bias is not just individual behaviours and attitudes, it is organisational and systemic biases.
-TiLT addresses both individual and systemic bias by delivering the wealth of knowledge in social science in understanding and addressing the links between both types of bias through accessible curricula, immersive role-play in online video game scenarios and decision tree learning.
+TiLT addresses both individual and systemic bias by delivering the wealth of knowledge in social science about understanding and addressing the links between both types of bias, through accessible curricula, immersive role-play in online video game scenarios, and decision-tree learning.

 Instructional training is ineffective, as adults, we retain 10% of what we read and 20% of what we hear.
-However, when we learn by doing we retain 90% of what we do.
+However, when we learn by doing we retain 90%.

-TiLT replaces ineffective box-ticking type learning or expensive one-size-fits-all classroom-type training with a role-play based experience that enables learners to play out scenarios, learn from their actions and improve the areas that need addressing in a safe setting.
+TiLT replaces ineffective box-ticking learning or expensive one-size-fits-all classroom-type training with a role-play based experience that enables learners to play out scenarios, learn from their actions, and work on the areas in need of improvement in a safe setting.

 PI and Academic Lead